 JP services

 Randwick City Library offers a volunteer Justice of the Peace (JP) service at locations as outlined below, excluding public holidays.
-No bookings are required.
+Bookings are not required.

 Library